-Home » Projects » Insights from Princess Elisabeth Artificial Energy Island
+Home » Energy » Update and Insights from Princess Elisabeth Artificial Energy Island

 With the third and final phase of the construction project set to begin in 2026 and completed in 2030, the island’s construction of it’s caissons at Vlissingen (an onshore construction site in Netherlands) and offshore activities, including the leveling of the terrain and installation of the caissons are already ongoing.

 Construction of electrical infrastructure on the energy island will be the third phase of the project.
-This will be followed by the connection of offshore wind farms to Elia’s onshore grid – Elia is Belgium’s transmission system operator.
-This is linked to the commissioning of the Ventilus and Boucle du Hainaut projects on the Belgian mainland.
+This will be followed by the connection of offshore wind farms to Elia’s onshore grid.
+This is also linked to the commissioning of the Ventilus and Boucle du Hainaut projects on the Belgian mainland.

-The island will bundle together the cables leading to wind farms in Princess Elisabeth Zone – Belgium’s second offshore wind zone, helping to bring the electricity they generate back to shore.
+The island will bundle together the cables leading to wind farms in Princess Elisabeth Zone.
+This is Belgium’s second offshore wind zone that will help bring the electricity they generate back to shore.
 It will also act as an intermediate landing point for energy inter-connectors that link Belgium to other EU countries.

 The island will: